NiclasCedermalm/dxa-kickstart/README.md

 1. Import the dxa-web-application-java (optional) & dxa-kickstart maven projects into the IDE
 2. Create a Tomcat configuration and point to the Tomcat instance in the 'dxa-tomcat'-directory
+3. Add the dxa-webapp to the Tomcat configuration
+4. Run the server within the IDE

 ## To enable addon modules